Lighthouse (Ookay and Fox Stevenson song)

-Lighthouse is a collaborative future bass song by American electronic producer Ookay and English drum and bass producer Fox Stevenson.
+Lighthouse is a collaborative future bass song by American electronic music producer Ookay and English drum and bass producer Fox Stevenson.
 Lighthouse was released on September 1, 2017, by the independent electronic music label, Monstercat.

 Background and composition

 On April 10, 2017, Ookay officially announced Lighthouse, a collaboration between himself and British electronic artist Fox Stevenson.

 In an interview with Miguel Tost of YourEDM, Stevenson commented on the production process of Lighthouse, stating:Back in January, I was on a mini tour here in the US and had some time off in LA.
 So I was just making stuff at a studio.
 Then a sketch that later became Lighthouse came into being, like most tracks do.
 It just kinda suddenly suggested itself.A few nights before, I had played at Space Yacht in LA and Abe and I had finally met in person and played back-to-back.
 So I texted him the track and the next day he came over with some vocals that really weren’t far off what it is now.
 We pushed through the instrumental together, and over the course of a couple hours and one taco run later, the tracks was basically done!
 The rest was just tightening up everything, and that took a WHILE [laughs].Lighthouse features both producers vocals throughout the song.
 In an interview with Miguel Tost of YourEDM, Stevenson stated "We went back and forth on a few different ways to do the vocals.
 We ended up opting for a mixture of the two of our voices in such a way that you can’t tell who it is that it can be either.
 To be honest, though, the process of actually writing and making the final vocal sound wasn’t any different to how things usually are".